vicalejuri/make-it-rain/README.md

 # Copy Assets to bundle
 ASSET_FOLDER 	:= $(NAME).res

-# External dependencies, like curl, openssl
+# External dependencies, like curl or openssl
-# Should have both: shared code, and header files
+# May have both shared lib (.so) and header files
 DLL_FOLDER := dep

 # Include folders